cuhklinlab/TIVelo/README.md

 ## TIVelo
-a tool for publish paper
+a tool to be published on Nature.